Ecryptic-exe/Poopenguin/Pooping Penguin/README.md

 older version of this bot with only the `bot` OAuth2 scope, re-invite it with `applications.commands` too, or slash commands won't register.

+Get a token at https://discord.com/developers/applications -> your application -> Bot -> Reset Token.
+The bot needs the `bot` **and** `applications.commands` OAuth2 scopes when you generate its invite link, or slash commands won't register (see GAPS.md).

 For instant slash-command updates while developing, set a `DEV_GUILD_ID` environment variable to a server ID you control - `bot.py` will sync there instantly instead of waiting on a global sync (which can take up to an hour